Josef Winkler (politician)

 Josef Philip Winkler (born April 5, 1974) is a German nurse and politician of Bündnis 90/Die Grünen who has been chairing his party's chapter in Rhineland-Palatinate since 2016.
 He previously served as a member of the Deutscher Bundestag from 2002 to 2013.
 During that period, he was his parliamentary group's deputy chairman from 2009 to 2013.

 Early life and education

-Winkler's mother, Chinnamma, was born in the Indian state of Kerala.
+Winkler's mother, a Malayali named Chinnamma, was born in the Indian state of Kerala.
 She is married to Martin Winkler, a German born in Saarland.
 Both live in Bad Ems.
 Josef Winkler was born in Koblenz.